Focus Regional Plan

 FOCUS will look to improve efforts that serve all people, whether you rely on the bus or rail, drive the highways each day, or fly weekly for work.
 We’ll aim to divide resources to equally address our thoroughfares from our agricultural areas to bike paths.
 We’ll look at data and analyze our regional needs for even safer roads.
 We’ll discuss traffic patterns keeping up with tourist patterns.
 And we will share insights of transportation alternatives to make sure each citizen in our community has the proximity and the means of transportation to work, live and socialize.

-Plan Documents
+Documents

 Public Engagement